Mwags24/Brevolium_Notebook/_posts/2020-11-23-Poster_Page..md

 ### Distance tree
 ![DistnceTree]({{ site.baseurl }}/images/DistanceTree_noNA.pdf "Distance Tree")

 **Figure 3**.
 Phylogenetic analysis of two populations of Brevolium From the Carribean.
 The populations are physically separated by a depth kline.
 Genetically they are separated by a distance of approximately .3 or 30% genetic variance.
+The orange group is the shallower group and the green group is the deeper group.

 ### PCA